 Approximately 6″ in diameter, 5/16″ thick, 2/3 pound.
 For scale, please consult the photo with a ruler shown next to the stone.

 Fieldstones being natural, have minor, non-structural fissures, pocks, scratches, chips, and other superficial flaws that we affectionately call beauty marks.

 THE FARM–TO–TABLE STORY

 Long ago, icy glaciers pushed boulders into the soil of America’s Northeast.
-New England farmers built 215,000 miles of stonewalls by hand through removing these stones from their fields, a distance greater than from the earth and the moon!
+Farmers in New York and New England built 215,000 miles of stonewalls by hand through removing these stones from their fields, a distance greater than from the earth to the moon!
 These stonewalls became the folklore of poets like Robert Frost, but the labor of moving stones by hand pushed farmers westward.
-A fresh crop of rocks grows each spring because winter’s freeze thaw cycles gradually force buried stones upward.
-Clearing rocks is never complete.
+A fresh crop of rocks grows each spring because winter’s freeze-thaw cycles gradually force buried stones upward.
+Because of the science of growing rocks, clearing rocks is never complete.

 As a professional economist, Croteau recognized an opportunity to focus on adding value to the hidden gems of fieldstone.
-He started the studio to transform sustainably-grown and freshly-harvested rocks from working farms into treasured heirlooms that can be brought indoors and used in the home for the fist time.
-Not only does this endeavor share geology that has never been seen before, but it helps support working farms, in turn preserving open space and protecting the stonewalls that are so iconic to our region.
+He started the studio to transform sustainably harvested rocks from working farms into treasured heirlooms that can be functional design elements in the home for the first time.
+Not only does this endeavor share geology that has never been seen before, but it helps support working farms, in turn preserving open space and protecting the stonewalls that are so iconic to this region.